Get started: Vault administrators

 Other authorized employees in your domain will sign in to Vault the same way after you've given them access.

-- Retain data indefinitely.
-Your users' messages are permanently available in Vault unless a custom rule applies to them.
+- Retain data indefinitely: User content is permanently available in Vault, unless a custom rule applies.

 - Click Submit.